chinoio/chino-java/README.md

 ## What's new
 ([skip to next section](#setup))

+### 3.3.2

+Fixed host normalization: now the client automatically removes trailing slashes and adds `/v1`to the Chino API host URL.

+The message that used to warn about using the API over HTTP has been silenced.

 ### 3.3.1

 Now it is possible to customize the User-Agent header, appending a `<client name>`.
 It will look like: